KUL-recon-lab/course_nucmed_tech/latex/04_data_acquisition.md

 *Photomultiplier.
 Left: the electrical scheme.
 Right: scintillation photons from the crystal initiate an electric current to the dynode, which is amplified in subsequent stages.*
 :::

 The PMT’s are glued onto the crystal, in order to detect the incoming scintillation photons.
 The PMT consists of multiple dynodes, the first of which (the photocathode) is in optical contact with the crystal.
-High negative voltage (in the order of 100 V) between the dynodes makes the electrons want to jump from one to the other, but they do not have enough energy to cross the gap in between (fig [8](#fig:jnpmt)).
+High negative voltage (in the order of 100 V) between the dynodes makes the electrons want to jump from one to the other, but they do not have enough energy to cross the gap in between
+([](#fig:jnpmt)).
 This energy is provided by the scintillation photon.
 The electron acquiring the threshold energy will be accelerated by the electrical field, and activate multiple electrons in the next dynode.
 After a few steps, a measurable voltage is created which is digitized with an analog-to-digital converter.
 There are usually about 10 to 12 dynodes, and each step amplifies the signal with a factor 3 … 6, so amplification can be in the order of one million.

 The response time of a PMT is very short (a few ns) compared to the scintillation decay time.